Art Therapy

 • ARTS - 3 upper-level studio art courses in ceramics, sculpture, painting, printmaking, fibers, or drawing (12 credits)

 • PSY 4101.
-Helping Relationships (4 credits) or PSY 4301.
+Helping Relationships or PSY 4301.
 Clinical Assessment and Therapeutic Interventions (4 credits)

 • PSY 3542.
 Multicultural Psychology (4 credits)